Due Upon Receipt Definition

 1. Improved Cash Flow

-Implementing the due upon receipt term, you are likely to get paid on time, resulting in better incoming cash flow.
-You would have fewer or no unpaid invoices when due upon receipt is shown in an invoice.
-It states the customers to fulfill their dues immediately, or else, they may face consequences.
-Thus, the cash will keep flowing and your core operations will run smoothly.
+Implementing the due upon receipt term ensures you get paid on time, resulting in better incoming cash flow.
+When due upon receipt is stated in an invoice, you would have fewer or no unpaid invoices.
+It sets clear payment expectations for customers, requiring them to fulfill their dues immediately or else they may face consequences.
+Thus, the cash will keep flowing, and your core operations will run smoothly.

 2. No Follow-ups Required